Yashk767/transaction-status/README.md

-# Transaction-status
-We will be able to see how much time is required to get the transaction status moved from pending state to status as `1`.
-We also log a time required for state change
+The code is developed for SKALE staging network.

+On running the code, we will be able to see that `client.EstimateGas` fails for reveal transaction even when all the parameters are correct.

 ### Steps to run
 **_NOTE:_** Golang stable version should be installed